From Creation to TodayGet EasyWP

 The world’s most popular Content Management System looks nothing like it did when it was released back in 2003.
 It’s not secret that WordPress was conceived as blogging software.The admin was clunky and compared to today, there wasn’t a whole lot you could do with it besides throwing up a simple blog.
 It’s fair to say that WordPress has come a long way since creating blogs with version 1.
 Today, it’s not only powering fully functional and dynamic websites, the platform is also capable of supporting apps.

 WordPress reportedly powers more than 32% of all websites, for a whole host of different purposes.
+We've even developed our own managed WordPress hosting option, because we belive so strongly in the platform.
 Among them are many business profiles, famous brand sites, and celebrity and personal blogs.
 Marking the year of its 15th anniversary, let’s take a trip back in time, from the beginning of WordPress up to now, and see how the world's most popular CMS got started and what’s it has become.
 We’ll take a moment to look back at WordPress’s greatest hits.
 There have been so many milestones over the years, such as the first release, the introduction of plugins, multi-site management features, and many more.

 Users may be blissfully unaware of its roots as the fork of a pretty obscure PHP blogging platform.
 If you want to know the history of WordPress, stick with us.
 In this article, we take a look at how the WordPress user interface has evolved from the early days.
 We’ll chart the highlights of each major release and cover significant updates that have transformed this much beloved CMS into a website building powerhouse.